opensearch-project/opensearch-migrations/TrafficCapture/trafficReplayer/README.md

 be set to the classname of the transformer (e.g. 'JsonTransformerForOpenSearch23PlusTargetTransformerProvider', without quotes or any json surrounding it).

+The user can also specify a file to read the transformations from using the `--transformer-config-file`, but can't use both transformer options.

 Some simple transformations are included to change headers to add compression or to force an HTTP message payload to be chunked.
 Another transformer, [JsonTypeMappingTransformer.java](../replayerPlugins/jsonMessageTransformers/openSearch23PlusTargetTransformerProvider/src/main/java/org/opensearch/migrations/transform/JsonTypeMappingTransformer.java), is a work-in-progress to excise type mapping references from URIs and message payloads since versions of OpenSource